Enzyme-Linked Immunosorbent Assay (ELISA)

 What is ELISA?

-The illustration below shows a workflow for a typical sandwich ELISA assay:
+The illustration below shows an example workflow for a typical sandwich ELISA assay.

-Step 1: Capture antibody binds to ELISA plate wells
+Step 1: Capture antibody binds to the microplate well surface.

-Step 2: Add sample to well – antigen within the sample binds to the capture antibody.
+Step 2: Add sample — antigen present in the sample binds to the capture antibody.

-Step 3: Wash microplate – Unbound material is washed away, leaving only the antigen of interest
+Step 3: Wash microplate — unbound material is removed, leaving only the antigen of interest.

-Step 4: Add detection antibody – Enzyme-conjugated detection antibody binds to a second site on the antigen of interest
+Step 4: Add detection antibody — an enzyme‑conjugated detection antibody binds to a second site on the antigen.

-Step 5: Wash microplate – Unbound antibodies are washed away, leaving only those specific for the target of interest
+Step 5: Wash microplate — unbound antibodies are removed, leaving only antigen‑specific complexes.

-Step 6: Add substrate – Substrate is converted by the enzyme on the detection antibody, producing a color change
+Step 6: Add substrate — the enzyme on the detection antibody converts the substrate, producing a detectable signal.

-Step 7: Read plate – The microplate reader detects the colored reaction product and outputs optical density (OD) values
+Step 7: Read microplate — a microplate reader detects the signal and measures optical density (OD).

 ELISA assays and applications